-A philanthropist for more than 30 years, Susan Nitze has served in a range of arts, education, and social service organizations.
-To mention a few, she is a founding member of the Volunteer Council of the New York Philharmonic, and a Trustee Emerita of the American Academy in Rome as well as the Groton School in Groton, Massachusetts.
+A philanthropist for over 30 years, Susan Nitze has served in a range of arts, education, and social service organizations.
+To mention a few, she is a founding member of the Volunteer Council of the New York Philharmonic, a trustee emerita of the American Academy in Rome and the Groton School in Massachusetts.

-She is a member of the Women and Foreign Policy Advisory Council of the Women and Foreign Policy program at the Council on Foreign Relations, a member of the board of governors of the OTR, Off the Record foreign policy luncheon series and a committee member of Network 20/20, which helps educate the next generation of U.S. leaders on policies promoting global public security.
-She has served on the board of the Girl Scout Council of Greater New York for more than 20 years, including in her current role as President Emerita and is a former board member of the Veerni Project, which works to empower adolescent girls in Rajastahan, India.
+She is a member of the Women and Foreign Policy Advisory Council of the Women and Foreign Policy program at the Council on Foreign Relations, a member of the board of governors of the OTR, Off the Record, foreign policy luncheon series, and a committee member of Network 20/20, which helps educate the next generation of U.S. leaders on policies promoting global public security.
+Nitze served on the board of the Girl Scout Council of Greater New York for more than 20 years, including in her current role as president emerita, and is a former board member of the Veerni Project, which works to empower adolescent girls in Rajastahan, India.

 Nitze is a graduate of Wellesley College.